Michelle Turner-Davidson on Speaking, Mentoring, and Training for MLM

 This book is a refreshing, research-based exploration which comes up with some very interesting ideas that fit with my intuition and personal experiences.
 As the author was originally involved in the research supporting and promoting the importance of positivity it makes the findings even more pertinent.

 Network Marketing is a world that jumped wholeheartedly into mindset and personal development as the panacea for success and stuck positivity right up on one of it’s highest pedestals.
-I’m not so sure that this has been an entirely ‘positive’ or healthy move 😉
+I am not so sure that this has been an entirely ‘positive’ or healthy move.

 I like opening doors and seeing where they take me – so there will be much more of that.
 I have a direction, yes, which is about being my own best self and exploring the way to work with more people: writing, speaking, 121 or group work and developing knowledge and skills around those areas.
-Ask me again at the end of 2017 and I’ll tell you what I’ve achieved 🙂
+Ask me again at the end of 2023 and I will tell you what I have achieved.

 What is your favorite quote and why?